co3carbonate/live-counting-extension/README.md

-#Live Counting Features
+#Live Counting Extension

 Add-on features for [Live Counting](https://www.reddit.com/live/ta535s1hq2je) created by [/u/co3_carbonate](https://www.reddit.com/user/co3_carbonate/).

 ##Installation

-Using the GreaseMonkey or TamperMonkey extensions, create and save a new script containing the contents of `client.js`.
+Using GreaseMonkey or TamperMonkey, create and save a new script containing the contents of `client.js`.
 That's it!

 ##Features